lumapps/commit-message-validator/README.md

 - [x] avoid trailing space
 - [x] allow automated revert commit
 - [ ] allow fixup! and squash! commit with an option
+- [ ] allow to not check JIRA reference with an option
+- [ ] enforce subject length (3 words at least)

 <!-- CONTRIBUTING -->